In the Headlines

 Everything You Ever Wanted to Know About the Economy and Economics

-Inflation.
+Written by Eileen Davenport Inflation.
 Interest rates.
 Monetary policy.
 Rate hikes.
 The Fed.
 The FOMC.
 Cryptocurrency.
 What exactly do these words mean, and how will it affect you?
 These are some of the terms that many people use, but not everyone understands.
-The Federal Reserve Bank of St. Louis has websites that outline and explain these concepts with brief papers on how these ideas affect the economy.
-Open Vault explains economics in general terms, adding context to the market concepts that affect our lives every day.
+The Federal Reserve Bank of St. Louis has websites that outline and explain… Continue reading Everything You Ever Wanted to Know About the Economy and Economics

 Is This The Last Time We Fall Back?

 At 2am this coming Sunday morning we fall back one hour as Daylight Saving Time comes to an end once again.
 Is this the last time?
 It’s possible, but probably not.
+If there’s one thing that most Americans seem to be in agreement about, it’s that they don’t want to change clocks twice per year.… Continue reading Is This The Last Time We Fall Back?

 Examining the War in Ukraine at 6 months (event video)